maherharb/MATE-T580/assignments_info.md

 - Easy to follow: code includes comments, indentation is used to structure the code for ease of readability, etc.

-- Your own work: Collaboration with classmates is not allowed.
+- Your own work: collaboration with classmates is not allowed.
 However, you can search through web resources such as overstack and copy, paste, and adapt pieces of code that might be useful to you.